jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 Eric Friedman has [a stellar write-up on all the different ways Type Containers can be used](https://www.jooballin.com/p/unreal-engine-the-type-container).

-##### In Godot:
-For dependency injection in gdscript the [di-godot project](https://github.com/adsau59/di-godot) is the best option I've found, though doesn't see much use currently.
-If you're using C# you can leverage any available DI framework or use the one built into dotnet.

 # Global Events / Pub-Sub
 Event systems are another common tool to reach for as the size of your game grows.
 Events are pretty simple at their core, an object in your game generates an event of a certain type (optionally with some data), and other objects listen for those those events and respond accordingly.